 For the record, I am not a morning person.
 That does not mean that I don’t love breakfast.
 Or morning.
 There’s something a little magical about mornings.
 Particularly how the air feels cleansed, and the world washed in dew.
 A new day, a fresh start, a clean slate.
-That must be why breakfast is thought to be so crucial – it sets the tone for the remainder of the day.
+That must be why breakfast is so crucial – it sets the tone for the remainder of the day.

 In that spirit, I am going to share with you two breakfast treats.
 One is an indulgent treat, and the other slightly less so.
 The creme fraiche scones are full of cream and butter, slightly sweetened.
-They are amazing with fresh raspberries, but I think they would pair well a compote made of frozen berries.
+They are great with fresh raspberries, but I think they would pair well a compote made of frozen berries.
 The peach crumble is almost healthy.
 Its made with one of my newest discoveries: coconut palm sugar.
 It is an alternative to cane sugar and agave nectar.
 Don’t let that, or its crumbly, reddish brown appearance fool you.
-Its delicious, tasting not of coconut but instead similar to brown or demerara (raw) sugar, with notes that are reminiscent of maple syrup and caramel.
+It is delicious, tasting not of coconut but instead similar to brown or demerara (raw) sugar, with notes that are reminiscent of maple syrup and caramel.
 Rather than serving it with ice cream, we had it with chilled plain yogurt.
 An added bonus: it is very quick and easy to make, especially if you do as I did and make and freeze the crumble portion the night before.

 Creme Fraiche Scones